 Roger Mooking explores cowboy cooking deep in the heart of Texas, where Sandra Julian preserves the tradition of cowboy cuisine in her rustic chuck wagon.
 She cooks up her famous chicken fried steak over an open fire and bakes peach cobbler in a cast iron Dutch oven.
 In California, the Righetti family continues to fan the flames of Santa Maria-style barbecue in their restaurant and in their backyard.
-Metal skewers lined with thirty pounds of spiced rubbed-top sirloins are grilled to juicy perfection and served with traditional pinquito bean salad and strawberry pies.
+Metal skewers lined with 30 pounds of spice-rubbed top sirloins are grilled to juicy perfection and served with traditional pinquito bean salad and strawberry pies.

 In Lexington, Texas, folks line up early on Saturday mornings for Snow's BBQ.
 77-year-old Tootsie Tomanetz is a custodian worker at a local school during the week, but a serious pit master on Friday nights.
 Roger Mooking clocks in a night shift to help this pitmaster, her son and the owner prepare hundreds of pounds of brisket, ribs, pork and chicken.
 In Pacifica, Calif., Hawaiian-style barbecue is prepared right on the coast.
 Roger helps pit master Darin Petersen wrap a whole pig in taro and ti leaves and lowers it into a deep pit to cook low and slow over a bed of hot lava rocks.